-June 21st, 2018 marks the fourth annual International Day of Yoga.
+June 21st, 2020 is International Day of Yoga.
 Declared unanimously by the United Nations General Assembly (UNGA) in 2015, India’s Prime Minister Narendra Modi originally proposed the idea to the UNGA.

 The subsequent U.N. resolution decreed that yoga “provides a holistic approach to health and well-being.”
 Furthermore, the resolution noted that more widespread adoption of yoga would be beneficial for the health of the world population.

-As part of this year’s celebration, millions of yoga enthusiasts worldwide are expected to take part in gatherings worldwide.
+As part of 5th year celebrations, millions of yoga enthusiasts worldwide are expected to take part in gatherings worldwide.
 From India, to Australia, to Texas, groups will congregate to celebrate yoga’s holistic approach to health and well-being.

 As many of you are aware, the core of our company’s mission is dedicated to supporting well-being and improving the quality of life with accessible and affordable devices, a growing trend in our industry that we are spearheading.
 What you may not know is the level of passion and dedication of our team members to this vision.
 We’ve shared about our CEO’s commitment to well-being via exercise and running when he and many of our team ran the Melbourne Marathon.